 I was so sleep deprived that I could hardly lift my head off the pillow in the morning.
 My hands shook at times and to say I was “edgy” was an understatement.
 My youngest son was 2 months old and I knew it was too much to expect him to sleep through the night; he was just too young.
 I would be happy if he would just sleep for more than one hour…and preferably that hour not be with him on my chest or me constantly bouncing him.
 I had heard of some kind of sleep-promoting light bulb and wondered if it might help.

 I was desperate for any help.
 I Googled every combination of baby sleep terms that I could think of.
 Then I ran across an article that mentioned the importance of the production of hormones, especially melatonin, in infants.
 It explained that babies’ circadian rhythms are not well-developed at birth.
 Additionally, they don’t really begin producing the sleep hormone melatonin until they are around 3-4 months of age.
 This really helped explain his sleep patterns and why I was struggling so much.

-Okay this is fine, but how I can I use this information to help my situation, I thought.
+Okay this is fine, but how can I use this information to help my situation, I thought.
 Well, some research has shown that exposing babies to natural light during the day and keeping things dark at night actually helps them regular their circadian rhythm and kickstart melatonin production.

 You can guess what we did the next day.
 We spent as much time outdoors as possible, especially early in the day.
 It turns out April is a lovely time to have a baby in Colorado.
 By the time he was 2 months old, the weather was just warming up enough to bring out a blanket and lay in the grass looking up at the clouds.
-His big brother and I would gather snacks and head out to the sunny front lawn with baby brother.
+His big brother and I would gather snacks and head out to the sunny front lawn with his baby brother.

 I can’t say there was a miraculous turn-around with his sleep patterns, but gradually by 4-5 months he was sleeping slightly longer stretches.
 Those sunny mornings, however, did wonders for me and big brother.
-The sun and bit of exercise really helped my mood and helped keep my older son occupied.
+The sun and a bit of exercise really helped my mood and helped keep my older son occupied.

 What happens, however, if your baby is born in December when the days are short and sunny mornings are hard to find?
 There is some evidence that babies born in the winter months tend to produce melatonin at a slower rate in those early months.
 However, by 16 weeks of age, these differences all but disappeared.